Blog Post December 5, 2025 | 15 minute read

 Enterprise scalability advantages

 For transitions like these, you need to plan carefully.
-But the organizations that do make this shift are seeing great improvements in both agility and total cost of ownership.
+But the organizations that do make this shift are seeing great improvements in both agility, data enrichment and total cost of ownership.

-3. Digital Product Passport compliance will change data architecture
+3. Digital Product Passport compliance is changing data architecture

 The timeline is also aggressive.
 The EU Digital Product Passport requirements roll out between 2026 and 2030, starting with textiles, electronics and batteries.